ton-play/tonplay-telegram-bot/README.md

-# Ton Play Telegram Bot
+# TON Play Telegram Bot

 This is a simple example of a Telegram bot to run your game.